Srirangam railway station

-Srirangam railway station is an important railway station in Tiruchirappalli, Tamil Nadu.
-Its code is SRGM.
+Srirangam railway station (station code: SRGM) is an NSG–5 category Indian railway station in Tiruchirappalli railway division of Southern Railway zone.
+It is an important railway station in Tiruchirappalli, Tamil Nadu.
 It serves the vicinity of Srirangam Area and pilgrims visiting Ranganathaswamy Temple.
 The station consists of four well sheltered platforms.

+Projects and development

+It is one of the 73 stations in Tamil Nadu to be named for upgradation under Amrit Bharat Station Scheme of Indian Railways.